U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

 Done:
-x Find out if I can include stock animation in the repo for backup/safety purposes. - Done, dont care if its copyrighted, I'll take it down if I have to. x Convert the rest of the Standard Animations - All done except that burning one, I dont think anyone over 12 uses one as edgy as that. lols
+- Find out if I can include stock animation in the repo for backup/safety purposes. - Done, dont care if its copyrighted, I'll take it down if I have to.
+- Convert the rest of the Standard Animations - All done except that burning one, I dont think anyone over 12 uses one as edgy as that. lols